 With sales goals being set and tracked, the next step is to measure progress.
-Reports help breakdown key metrics related to your sales trends, team performance, sales processes, and more.
+Analytics help breakdown key metrics related to your sales trends, team performance, sales processes, and more.
 They are the best way to understand the efficiency of your business.

 In the case of an account executive, the user may not need to delete or edit reports on accounts and deals.

 You can customize Roles to share your email templates with everyone, your teams, or your territories.
-In the example of an account executive, the user may need to share their email templates with members of his team and territories.
+In the example of an account executive, the user may need to share their email templates with members of their team and territories.
 You can also set the number of bulk and individual emails each user can send.

 6) Sales Sequences

-Sales Sequences is a powerful feature in Freshsales that helps you create, send, and track personalized outbound campaigns.
+Sales Sequences is a powerful feature in Freshworks CRM that helps you create, send, and track personalized outbound campaigns.
 A well-drafted sales sequence can build relationships, improve product experience, maximize revenue, and most of all, improve customer retention.
 You can send the right customer the right message at the right time.
 You can provide access to various permissions related to Sales Sequences by customizing roles.